rschristopher/ischristtrue.com/src/ancient-views/justification.md

 Martin Luther went so far as to change the translation of Romans 3:28 to add "faith alone" (*allien* in the German).

-!!! warning "Luther's mistranslation of Romans 3:28"
+!!! warning "Luther's translation of Romans 3:28"
     So halten wir nun dafür, daß der Mensch gerecht werde ohne des Gesetzes Werke, allein durch den Glauben.

     So we conclude that a man is justified without the deeds of the law through **faith alone**.